-In April 1997, in the presence of distinguished figures from Spain, Latin America, and the U.S., including the King and Queen of Spain and then-First Lady Hillary Rodham Clinton, the King Juan Carlos I of Spain Center was inaugurated.
+On April 9th, 1997, in the presence of distinguished figures from Spain, Latin America, and the U.S., including the King and Queen of Spain and then-First Lady Hillary Rodham Clinton, the King Juan Carlos I of Spain Center was inaugurated.
 It promised to be the most comprehensive university-based resource of its sort.
 Housed in Judson Hall, the Washington Square Park landmark building designed by Stanford White, the Center solidified NYU’s commitment to the study of Spain and Latin America.
 Unexpectedly, it also quickly became a major cultural resource for the city of New York, educating many in the community who might not be exposed to the rich cultures and history of Spain and Latin America.

 Today the Center continues to evolve and grow.
 Having established itself with numerous well received programs, it now strives to reach a broader audience while deepening its commitment to its current constituency.

 Founded in 1831, New York University is the nation’s largest privately-supported university in the United States.
 It is comprised of fourteen schools, colleges, and divisions, and occupies six major centers in Manhattan.
 It also operates branch campus and research programs in other parts of the US and abroad, as well as fifteen study-abroad programs in eleven countries.